-Life is Strange Season 2: What we'd love to see
+Life is Strange Season 2: Before the Storm release date, trailers, story details and all the latest news

-DONTNOD Entertainment has confirmed that Life is Strange Season Two is officially in development.
+DONTNOD Entertainment has confirmed that Life is Strange Season 2: Before the Storm with a brand new trailer at E3 2017.
 Here's what we know so far, and what we want to see.

-The first Life is Strange adventure has sold over 3 million copies to date, boasting an emotionally resonant episodic outing that is simply one of a kind.

-It’s unlikely we’ll see a continuation of Max and Chloe’s story given how their story concluded, but we’re more than ready for another journey through Life is Strange’s beautiful world.

-TrustedReviews has put together everything we’d love to see from Life is Strange Season 2 alongside all the info on its release date, gameplay, trailers, story and more.

-What is Life is Strange Season 2?
+Life is Strange Season 2: Before the Storm Release Date

-DONTNOD Entertainment is yet to announce where Life is Strange Season 2 will take place or which characters it will follow.
-It remains unclear whether Max and Chloe will return, or if we’ll see a whole new cast of characters.

-According to DONTNOD, this second season has been in development since the first launched on disc back in January 2016.
-Knowing this, we could see news on a release date in the very near future.

-Square Enix has already said It won’t be at E3 2017, though.
+Life is Strange Season Two will launch its first episode on August 31, 2017.
+This season will be slightly shorter than the first, with only three episodes.

-Life is Strange Season 2 story – What’s it about?
+Life is Strange Season 2: Before the Storm story details?

-We have no idea.
-It will likely follow a new cast of characters in a unique setting.
-So long as it retains the stellar storytelling and art-style of the original, you can count us in.
+While DONTNOD hasn't revealed too much information about Season Two, the debut trailer has given us some information about what's to come.
+First off, this is a prequel adventure, set three years before the events of Season One.

+You play as Chloe Price, whom fans of the first series will remember fondly.
+You'll follow Chloe as she forms her initial friendship with Rachel Amber.

-Related: Xbox Scorpio
+Related: Xbox One X

 Life is Strange Season 2 trailer – How does it look?